dlsc-software-consulting-gmbh/jfxcentral-data/libraries/validatorfx/readme.md

 This defines the check to be executed.
 Note how the dependency declared above can easily be accessed here (of course we could also have used `userTextField.getText()` instead of `c.get("username")` here.
+Since ValidatorFX-0.5.0 you may also call `withMethod` multiple times thus installing multiple checks to be executed.
+All given check methods will be executed (i.e. no short circuit evaluation).

 ```java
 .decorates(userTextField)